The world is huge

 Communicate Your Actions

-Unlike cars, you don’t have turn signals or brake lights on your bike, so you have to communicate your actions to drivers with the hand signals for biking.
-This chart from the National Highway Traffic Safety Administration is a good graphic depiction of what to do.
+Unlike cars, you don’t have turn signals or brake lights on your bike, so you must communicate your actions to drivers with hand signals for biking.
+This National Highway Traffic Safety Administration chart is an excellent graphic depiction of what to do.

 Let People Know You’re There